-- (a) An applicant for an aircraft maintenance licence or the addition of a category or subcategory to such an aircraft maintenance licence shall demonstrate, by examination, a level of knowledge in the appropriate subject modules in accordance with Appendix 1 to this SAR-66.
-The basic knowledge requirements in Appendices 1 and 2, as amended on 8 March 2013, shall be effective from 1 July 2013. - (b) deleted - - (c) Full or partial credit against the basic knowledge requirements and associated examination may be given for any other technical qualification considered by the Authority to be equivalent to the SAR-66 knowledge standard. - (ca)A basic knowledge examination for each module comprises of a Multiple Choice Question (MCQ) examination paper with the exception of Module M07, Modules M09 and M10, which comprise an MCQ examination paper each and a combined essay examination paper (the M50 paper). - (d) For the purpose of an application for an aircraft maintenance licence or the addition of a category or subcategory to such an aircraft maintenance licence, a pass in a basic knowledge examination paper for all subject modules is valid for a period of 10 years, except for passes in the examination papers for Human Factors (Module M09) and Aviation Legislation (Module M10), where a pass in the MCQ examination paper and the M50 essay examination paper are each valid for 5 years.
+- (a) An applicant for an aircraft maintenance licence or to vary the aircraft maintenance licence to add a category or subcategory to such an aircraft maintenance licence shall demonstrate knowledge of the appropriate subjects listed in Appendix 1, by taking the examinations in accordance with the standard set out in Appendix 2 of this SAR-66. - (b) deleted - - (c) Full or partial credit against the basic knowledge requirements and associated examination may be given for any other technical qualification considered by the Authority to be equivalent to the SAR-66 knowledge standard. - (ca)A basic knowledge examination for each module comprises of a Multiple Choice Question (MCQ) examination paper with the exception of Module M07, Modules M09 and M10, which comprise an MCQ examination paper each and a combined essay examination paper (the M50 paper). - (d) For the purpose of an application for an aircraft maintenance licence or the addition of a category or subcategory to such an aircraft maintenance licence, a pass in a basic knowledge examination paper for all subject modules is valid for a period of 10 years, except for passes in the examination papers for Human Factors (Module M09) and Aviation Legislation (Module M10), where a pass in the MCQ examination paper and the

+M50 essay examination paper are each valid for 5 years.